 And let me tell you…these slow cooker potatoes are a revelation.

 Don’t let the simple ingredient list fool you – they’re every bit as buttery, rich and fork tender as potatoes I’ve made either stovetop or in the oven.

 But, thankfully, this easy dump & go slow cooker method requires significantly less hands-on prep.

-Plus they make an easy, elegant side dish for just about anything, and are fitting for an effortless brunch, a holiday celebration, or an everyday cozy dinner at home.
+Plus they make an easy, elegant side dish for just about anything, and are fitting for an effortless vegetarian brunch, Thanksgiving side, a holiday celebration (like as a side for St. Patrick’s Day corned beef!), or an everyday cozy dinner at home.

 Of course these potatoes are a no-brainer in the cold winter months, but I also love cooking potatoes in the slow cooker in the spring and summer because I can make them without turning on the stove or oven, keeping my kitchen oh-so cool.

 This recipe couldn’t be easier to make and is one of my go-to side dishes for busy weeks or fun get-togethers with family & friends.